 Like CBD oil, hemp seed oil is abundant in essential amino acids, fatty acids, and an array of vitamins and minerals.
 It has a thinner consistency and can be used as a substitute for traditional cooking oils with the exception of deep-frying.
 Hemp seed oil is typically found in grocery and health food markets.

-While hemp seed oil is very nutritious, its marginal quantity of CBD per weight make its unfeasible as a CBD supplement.
+While hemp seed oil is very nutritious, its marginal quantity of CBD per weight make it unfeasible as a CBD product.

 Hemp Essential Oil

 Hemp essential oil is collected and infused into products for aromatic purposes.
 It is obtained by steam distilling the flowers and upper leaves of hemp, which collects the plant’s fragrant oils.